gracesze/CWB/README.md

 7. Link to YouTube Demo: https://www.youtube.com/watch?v=VCnnEJ4hAh8

 *M365 account is an institute account and does not have access to Power BI hence unable to create the dashboard via Power BI

+Please feel free to reach out if there are any difficulties accessing the Power Apps or Power Automate applications